elenasacristan/treebooks/README.md

 #### Version control system:

-**[Git:](https://git-scm.com/ "https://git-scm.com/")** I have used the version control system Git from the "Git Bash" terminal in order to track changes in the website and push them to GitHub.
+**[Git:](https://git-scm.com/ "https://git-scm.com/")** I have used the version control system Git from the "Git Bash" terminal to track changes in the website and push them to GitHub.

 #### Hosting service:
-- **[Heroku:](https://www.heroku.com/)** I have used Heroku in order to deploy the website.
+- **[Heroku:](https://www.heroku.com/)** I have used Heroku to deploy the website.

 ## Testing